Revised February, 2015

 - Faculty consultants must avoid entering into consulting agreements that are in violation of the terms of their employment by the University.

-- Policy 6-4 requires all University faculty to abide by the University’s Intellectual Property Policies and Procedures and to assign to the University all rights to intellectual property developed (a) with the use of University facilities or resources or (b) in the field of expertise and/or within the scope of responsibilities covered by their employment/appointment/association with the University. see PPM 7-002.III.B.1
+- Policy 5-204 requires all University faculty to abide by the University’s Intellectual Property Policies and Procedures and to assign to the University all rights to intellectual property developed (1) that are within his or her area of expertise, (2) in the course of University research, or (3) with non-incidental use of University resources.
+See PPM 7-002.III.B.1

-- University claims no right in or to any invention originated as a result of private consulting services performed in compliance with Policy and Procedure 2-26 and not involving substantial use of University facilities (subject to 6-4.III.B.3). see PPM 7-002.III.B.6
+- The University claims no right in or to any invention to the extent created by full or part-time faculty members and Administrative Officers as a result of private consulting services performed in compliance with Policy 5-204, unless the invention is created with non-incidental use of University resources.
+See PPM 7-002.III.B.6